Contents

 My personal opinion on Unitrends:

-Unitrends puts a lot of emphasis on “solving the issue of complex backup solutions” in its marketing – the software itself is fairly competent.
-The biggest offering of Unitrends is a backup and recovery platform that can cover virtual environments, physical storage, apps, cloud storage, and even endpoints.
+Unitrends emphasizes “solving the issue of complex backup solutions” in its marketing; the software itself is fairly competent.
+Unitrends’ chief offering is a backup and recovery platform that can cover virtual environments, physical storage, apps, cloud storage, and even endpoints.
 The ability to offer a centralized approach to managing a multitude of data sources at once greatly boosts the overall convenience of using such a solution, and most of its processes are highly customizable.
-It has its own issues, including a confusing pricing model and a problematic granular restore process, but none of its issues deter from the overall effectiveness of the software as a whole.
+It has its own issues, however, including a confusing pricing model and a problematic granular restore process, but none of these issues detract from the effectiveness of the software as a whole.

 Veeam Backup & Replication

-If we’re talking about virtual environments, then Veeam might be our first pick, with their cutting-edge technologies that allow flexible and fast data recovery when you need it.
-Their all-in-one solution is capable of both protecting your VMware vSphere/Hyper-V virtual environments and doing basic backup and recovery jobs, as well.
-The scalability of the solution is quite impressive, too, as well as their number of specific features, like deduplication, instant file-level recovery, and so on.
+In virtual environments, then Veeam might be a first pick, with its cutting-edge technologies that allow flexible and fast data recovery when needed.
+Its all-in-one solution is capable of both protecting VMware vSphere/Hyper-V virtual environments and doing basic backup and recovery jobs, as well.
+The scalability of the solution is quite impressive, too, as well as the number of its specific features, like deduplication, instant file-level recovery, and so on.
 Veeam’s distribution model is not exactly complex, either: there are several versions with different capabilities and variable pricing.

 Customer ratings: